sbreidba/majic/majic-documentation/src/site/sphinx/gettingStarted.rst

 to a developer's computer via Maven dependency management.
 Majic makes such dependencies available to CMake's package finding infrastructure.
-This virtually eliminates the need for installing software on developer computers, with a exceptions such as projects requires special licensing.
+This virtually eliminates the need for installing software on developer computers, with a exceptions such as projects requiring special licensing.

+The end result is that a developer needs only to download a given project from source control and invoke Maven to build it.
+Maven will automatically featch all the latest dependencies and make them available to the project being developed.
+The developer no longer has to build dependencies or install prerequisite packages to work on a project.

 Majic currently supports CMake with C++ for Windows Visual Studio 2010 and 2012, as well as gcc on Linux.
 However, Majic is not limited